 SOBA – the Save Our Beach Association – is in close association with the Parks and Wildlife Department during the State of Texas Adopt-A-Beach semi-annual beach clean-ups in March and September.
 We have members who volunteer to clean the beaches as well as members who cook and serve the food that local companies donate to feed all of the volunteers.
 Last September, we served 800 volunteers from all around Brazoria County.

 We host Dunes Day in January when discarded Christmas trees arrive in Surfside Beach in the rental trucks that we rent, fuel, load, and unload.
 We stake trees and tie them in rows in front of the dune line to assist in catching blowing sand to help their building process.
 The dunes are a vital part of flood and wave action control in a tropical storm or hurricane.
-Last November, SOBA undertook a sand fence project in which our members assisted in placing the fencing (approximately four miles) and will soon begin helping with planting vegetation in the sand piles that will eventually become dunes.
+SOBA has also undertaken a sand fence project in which our members assisted in placing the fencing (about four miles) and will soon begin helping with planting vegetation in the sand piles that will eventually become dunes.

 For years, the association provided signage for the beach visitors to inform them to stay off the dunes and of the ban on burning Christmas trees that we placed on Dunes Day.
 On major holidays such as Memorial Day and Labor Day, SOBA members who pass out trash bags greet visitors at the main gates.
 We have also made evening driving trips to deliver bags to the overnight visitors.
 Other projects have included dune “walkovers,” food preparation, and hosting or helping serve at the children’s Christmas party and St. Patrick’s Day costume contest.

 SOBA also helps with the annual Fire Department fish fry and auction!